7 Job hunting tips for students and graduates

 If you’re considering padding your CV to ensure you get the job, be aware of the very serious consequences.
 “In a bid to increase your chances of employment, you are putting yourself at risk of being found out, ruining your professional reputation and lowering your odds of finding similar employment in future,” says Ina van der Merwe, CEO, Managed Integrity Evaluation (MIE), a background screening firm.

 Numerous companies will request a motivation letter, also called a cover letter.
 Your cover letter may make the difference between obtaining a job interview or having your CV ignored, so it makes good sense to devote the necessary time and effort to writing effective cover letters.

-This letter gives you the opportunity to tell prospective employers about yourself.
-For example, you may include that you’re hard working, that you worked part-time in the past, or even that you’ve spent years studying in this particular field.
+This letter allows you to tell prospective employers about yourself.
+For example, you may include that you’re hard-working, that you worked part-time in the past, or even that you’ve spent years studying in this particular field.

 Once you’ve written it, have someone with job interview experience evaluate it and give you feedback.

 Check both your CV and motivational letter for spelling and grammar mistakes.
 An astounding 71% of recruiters rank spelling mistakes as their biggest pet peeve.
 They will not submit CVs that contains errors, as this gives the impression that your attention to detail is lacking.
 Neglecting to check you CV for these types of mistakes will therefore jeopardise your chances of landing an interview.

 Keep in mind that if you spell the name of the person or the company incorrectly, it will also reflect poorly on your professionalism.

 4. Provide endorsements or reference letters

 If you’ve been working part-time or have a lecturer who’s witnessed your hard work and diligent behaviour, then you can use their testimonials to boost your credibility in the eyes of potential employers.